arvigeus/AZ-204/Topics/Containers.md

   - Apache Kafka
   - Redis

 As a container app revision scales out, new instances of the revision are created on-demand.
 These instances are known as replicas (default: 0-10).
 Adding or editing scaling rules creates a new revision of the container app.
+In "multiple revisions" mode, adding a new scale trigger creates a new revision of your application but your old revision remains available with the old scale rules.

 Example: